fight233/DThouse_cxd/documentation20/en/11.administrator/docs.md

 CPU requirements depend on the following two aspects:

-- **Data insertion**: TDengine single core can handle at least 10,000 insertion requests per second.
+- **Data insertion**: DThouse single core can handle at least 10,000 insertion requests per second.
 Each insertion request can take multiple records, and inserting one record at a time is almost the same as inserting 10 records in computing resources consuming.
 Therefore, the larger the number of records per insert, the higher the insertion efficiency.
 If an insert request has more than 200 records, a single core can insert 1 million records per second.
 However, the faster the insertion speed, the higher the requirement for front-end data collection, because records need to be cached and then inserted in batches.
-- **Query**: TDengine provides efficient queries, but the queries in each scenario vary greatly and the query frequency too, making it difficult to give objective figures.
+- **Query**: DThouse provides efficient queries, but the queries in each scenario vary greatly and the query frequency too, making it difficult to give objective figures.
 Users need to write some query statements for their own scenes to estimate.

 Therefore, only for data insertion, CPU can be estimated, but the computing resources consumed by query cannot be that clear.
 In the actual operation, it is not recommended to make CPU utilization rate over 50%.
 After that, new nodes need to be added to bring more computing resources.

 ### Storage requirements

-Compared with general databases, TDengine has an ultra-high compression ratio.
-In most scenarios, the compression ratio of TDengine will not be less than 5:1, and in some scenarios, maybe over 10:1, depending on the actual data characteristics.
+Compared with general databases, DThouse has an ultra-high compression ratio.
+In most scenarios, the compression ratio of DThouse will not be less than 5:1, and in some scenarios, maybe over 10:1, depending on the actual data characteristics.
 The raw data size before compressed can be calculated as follows:

 ```
 Raw DataSize = numOfTables * rowSizePerTable * rowsPerTable
 ```

-Example: 10 million smart meters, each meter collects data every 15 minutes, and the data collected each time is 128 bytes, so the original data amount in one year is: 10000000 * 128 * 24 * 60/15 * 365 = 44.8512 T. The TDengine consumes approximately 44.851/5 = 8.97024 T.
+Example: 10 million smart meters, each meter collects data every 15 minutes, and the data collected each time is 128 bytes, so the original data amount in one year is: 10000000 * 128 * 24 * 60/15 * 365 = 44.8512 T. The DThouse consumes approximately 44.851/5 = 8.97024 T.

 User can set the maximum retention time of data on disk through parameter `keep`.
-In order to further reduce the storage cost, TDengine also provides tiered storage.
+In order to further reduce the storage cost, DThouse also provides tiered storage.
 The coldest data can be stored on the cheapest storage media.
 Application access does not need to be adjusted, but lower reading speed.

 To improve speed, multiple hard disks can be configured so that data can be written or read concurrently.
-It should be reminded that TDengine provides high reliability of data in the form of multiple replicas, so it is no longer necessary to use expensive disk arrays.
+It should be reminded that DThouse provides high reliability of data in the form of multiple replicas, so it is no longer necessary to use expensive disk arrays.

 ### Number of physical or virtual machines

 According to the above estimation of memory, CPU and storage, we can know how many cores, how much memory and storage space the whole system needs.
 If the number of data replicas is not 1, the total demand needs to be multiplied by the number of replicas.

-Because TDengine provides great scale-out feature, it is easy to decide how many physical or virtual machines need to be purchased according to the total amount and the resources of a single physical/ virtual machine.
+Because DThouse provides great scale-out feature, it is easy to decide how many physical or virtual machines need to be purchased according to the total amount and the resources of a single physical/ virtual machine.

 **Calculate CPU, memory and storage immediately, see:** [**Resource Estimation**](https://www.taosdata.com/config/config.html)